Gaming

 microByte is an open-hardware, battery-powered, handheld console that allows you to play games—from the NES, GameBoy, GameBoy Color, Game Gear, and Sega Master System platforms—on a backlit, color IPS display using built-in controls.
 And if you’re more interested in doing your own thing, microByte can help with that too.
 Not only is it fully compatible with Arduino IDE, it allows you to run your own sketches from a microSD card without having to reflash the device!
-And if you prefer MicroPython, you can access an open source library that you can use to make your own games (or whatever else you’re into).
+And if you prefer MicroPython, rest assured that we’re hard at work on that right now.
+By the time you receive your microByte, you’ll have access to an open source library that you can use to make your own games (or whatever else you’re into).

 Whether you’re looking to play games, design games, build a Wi-Fi or Bluetooth traffic analyzer, monitor your home-automation system, control robots, or display sensor data—to name just a few sample applications—microByte is a great place to start.
 It’s also a perfect platform for those who want to learn (or teach others) about the Arduino ecosystem, about MicroPython, or about programming for the popular ESP32 module.